 We travel to France a lot, and it's a long trip from the west coast.
 Over the years we've tried them all: milk-runs, layovers and seat sales.

 What we've learned is that finding affordable flights to Paris that are also comfortable is not an easy task, especially if you're not flying from a major east coast destination.

 If you haven't yet, take a look at our Paris Vacation Planner, the step-by-step guide to planning your trip the easy way.

-Although cheap flights to Paris may save you a few dollars up front, it can end up costing you more in other ways — in fatigue, in time spent in airports and in overall service of the airline.
+Although rock-bottom cheap flights to Paris may save you a few dollars up front, it can end up costing you more in other ways — in fatigue, in time spent in airports and in the overall service of the airline.

 Flying from the west coast of Canada?
 Rather than going through Toronto or Montreal, Air France usually routes you through their convenient (and cheap!) flights direct from Seattle.
 Find our more at Air France Canada »

 When you think Paris airports, you're probably thinking about Charles de Gaulle (CDG), where North American flights land.